 Parent Resource Center

-The past few months have been difficult for those with dependents at home — including parents with adult children who have temporarily moved back in.
-But there has never been a better time for Americans to reassess their budgets, financial priorities and long-term goals.
+The past few months have been difficult for those with dependents at home — but there has never been a better time for Americans to reassess their budgets, financial priorities and long-term goals.

 Working out how much money you need for everyday essentials like food, housing, utilities, transportation and medical services can help you make sure you and your family have enough for unexpected expenses and emergencies.